Mattapan convenience store the latest in string of robberies

 “I saw him get through the door, he took the gun, went pop pop, like this, and said ‘don’t move, freeze, give me all the money here.’”

-Eugene says the store alarm went off and the three men took off with hundreds of dollars in cash.
+Eugene said the store alarm went off and the three men took off with hundreds of dollars in cash.

 Police believe the same three men are behind other armed robberies at stores in Hyde Park and Roslindale as well as a pizza restaurant and a liquor store in Lowell.